Alli hit by bottle as Spurs knock Arsenal out of League Cup

 But if the 46-year-old does take charge of United at the end of the season, once Ole Gunnar Solskjaer finishes his spell as interim boss, he remains in with a chance of leaving with silverware back in the Tottenham trophy cabinet.

-Tottenham haven't won a major prize since lifting the League Cup in 2008 and this will be their first semi-final appearance in the competition since they reached the final in 2015.
+Tottenham have not won a major prize since lifting the League Cup in 2008 and they will face London rivals Chelsea over two legs for a place in the final.

+Eden Hazard came off the bench to score Chelsea's 84th-minute winner in their 1-0 victory against Bournemouth at Stamford Bridge.

+"Chelsea is a great team and it's going to be very tough but we are excited," Pochettino said.

 Thrilling Spurs